To be eligible for admission, transfer students must be in good standing at the college or university last attended.

 - An official high school transcript is required for all transfer students to review the high school academic record and verification of high school graduation.
 If transcript does not include proof of graduation, documentation of equivalent training (GED scores) will be required.

-- Students placed on academic suspension or dismissed from any institution within the last calendar year will be denied admission regardless of the student’s eligibility to return to the prior institution.
+- Students placed on academic suspension or dismissed from any institution within the last calendar year will be denied admission.
 Any student providing a transcript indicating suspension or dismissal within the last year will be disenrolled from classes and any tuition paid to date for the semester would be refunded.

 - Transcripts sent to the UNO Office of Admissions for students who do not enroll will be retained one year.
 If the student applies for admission beyond that, new transcripts would need to be provided for admission consideration.